 “She felt almost tearfully grateful to be off the hook, and residually angry because she was always on the hook.”

 At the start, I felt a lot of sympathy for Maribeth.
-Although times have certainly changed, women - especially working women - still have a pretty tough gig.
-And Maribeth is the perfect example of being the primary caregiver, which is a role women are often expected to take on in a marriage.
+Although times have changed, women - especially working women - still have a pretty rough gig.
+And Maribeth is the perfect example of being the primary caregiver, which is a role women are often socially expected to take on in a marriage.
 She has a job, two young kids, and not much help is given from her support system.
 It makes sense that she runs away.

 All in all, the novel was pretty entertaining.
 The ending left something to be desired but I don’t know if that should distract entirely from the rest of the plot - it should just be noted.